PROGRAM OVERVIEW

 THE STAIRs HUBS

-Students who have successfully met the benchmarks for the AIM Basics Program are able to transition into one of the STAIRs hubs:
+Students who have successfully met the benchmarks for the AIM Basics Program are able to transition into one of two STAIRs hubs.
+Descriptions of the hubs, along with sample schedules, are below.

 Hub #1 — Career Intensive/Focused